Edvin Endre

 Edvin Leonard Hugo Endre (born 1 July 1994) is a Swedish actor, best known for his role as 'Mister' in the 2013 Swedish comedy film Studentfesten.
-From 2014 to 2016, he played the recurring character Erlendur, son of King Horik, in the historical drama television series Vikings.
+From 2014 to 2016, he portrayed the recurring character Erlendur, son of King Horik, in the historical drama television series Vikings.

 In 2016, Endre portrayed Matti Nykänen, a former world champion Finnish ski jumper in the British biographical sports film Eddie the Eagle.
 In 2018, he played the role of Semigallian Duke Namejs in the historical fiction action film The Pagan King.

 Background

 Endre is the son of Swedish actress Lena Endre and actor and former footballer Thomas Hanzon.